lo1gr/interview_questions/quant-teaser.md

-#3 people wants to determine their average salary  on the condition that no individual would be able to find out anyone else's salary.
+#3 people want to determine their average salary  on the condition that no individual would be able to find out anyone else's salary.
 How can they accomplish this?
 1) X adds a Random Number and his salary and tells the sum to Y.

 2) Y also adds a Random Number and his salary to the sum told by X and tells new sum to Z.